dasjiwesh/Namaste_React/Notes.md

 };
 Study difference b/w map & forEach, React Fibre, Reconciliation from React doc React DOM is not actual DOM but a representation of DOM.
 HMR in parcel is diffreent then this as it's for the file whereas DOM is for Browser.
 React uses Diff algorithm which distinguishes b/w trees.
+Reconciliation is done with diffin algorithm which helps in detecting the change in tree structure and then re-rendering it.
-React 16 released React Fibre which a new Reconciliation Engine which is responsible for diff const Body = () => {
+React 16 released React Fibre which is a new Reconciliation Engine which is responsible for diff <=== Read about it. const Body = () => {
   return (<div className='Restaurant-List'>
     {RestaurantList.map((Restaurant) => {